Sierra Bonita Ranch: Cattle operations

 Stereoscopic view of a portion of the 30,000 head of cattle on the Sierra Bonita Ranch.

 Hooker became the largest supplier of beef to the military in the Arizona Territory.
 Hooker Initially suffered heavy losses, both in personnel and supplies, due to Apache raids.
 Hooker originally stocked his ranch with Texas Longhorns and low-grade Mexican corrientes before replacing them with Durham cattle.
 In the 1880s Hooker improved his herds further by importing Hereford graded stock.

 He gradually built his holdings until he controlled 250000 acre that carried 20,000 head.
-In the Arizona Territory from 1873–91, cattle herds grew from 40,000 to 1.5 million head.
+In the Arizona Territory from 1873 to 1891, cattle herds grew from 40,000 to 1.5 million head.
 Hooker built a sound operation and was one of the few Arizona ranchers to survive a disastrous drought in 1891, which killed over half the cattle due in part to severe overgrazing.
 Efforts to restore the rangeland between 1905 and 1934 had limited success, but ranching continued on a smaller scale.
 When he died in 1907, Hooker was still the cattle king of Arizona.